xiafanli/Cooltools/elasticsearch_install_v2/README.md

 This is an role for install elasticsearch with binary tar ball.

 ## Prepare
-1:Download the same verion  tar ball of elasticsear and kibana,and copy it to the files directory;
+1:Download the same version tar ball of elasticsearch and kibana,and copy it to the files directory;
-2:Make sure the version is  included in es_avliable_version of  defaults/main.yml;
+2:Make sure the version is included in es_available_version of  defaults/main.yml;
-you can over write es_avliable_version  install the entry playbook 3:if u want to install xpack,download the xpack tar ball,then unarchive the package,and archive the single directory name like elasticsearch-{{ es_verion }}.tar.gz,kibana-{{ es_version }}.tar.gz, and put it into file directory.
+you can overwrite es_available_version into the entry playbook 3:if u want to install xpack,download the xpack tar ball,then unarchive the package,and archive the single directory name like elasticsearch-{{ es_verion }}.tar.gz,kibana-{{ es_version }}.tar.gz, and put them into file directory.
 4:The following playbook is an example playbook:
 ```
 ---